 After that weekend, I was excited to learn more about meat-free eating and began scouring the internet, reading blogs, and checking out so many books from the library.
 I very quickly realized it wasn't only meat I wanted to exclude from my life, but dairy and eggs, too.
 I continued to learn about the practices involved in creating other products like leather and wool, about vivisection, circuses, marine parks, and other ways we harm and exploit animals.
-I started to truly understand veganism for the first time in my life, and I knew it was the answer I'd been seeking.
+I started to see the big picture and truly understand veganism, and I knew it was the answer I'd been seeking.

 Random things about me: